tagasimon/tagasimon/README.md

-My Name is Simon Kazooba and i work as a Freelancer Data Analyst and Web Developer.
-I have three years of experience in R and SQL and about a year or two experience programming production dashboards in R Shiny, with some skills in CSS/JS and Python.
+My Name is Simon Kazooba and i work as a Business Systems Analyst at [NICE HOUSE OF PLASTICS](https:://nice.co.ug).
+I have three years of experience in R and SQL and about a year or two experience programming production level Shiny Applications and Dashaboards, with some skills in CSS/JS and Python.

 I like writing,sharing my knowledge with the world via my Blog [simonsayz.xyz](http://simonsayz.xyz/)